This course will equip you with the skills to be an effective teacher and to have a clear understanding about how to engage learners in this subject.

 Our lead school, Orleans Park, was re-awarded an outstanding grade by Ofsted in 2017 who described it as ‘an inspirational teaching and learning environment where pupils can flourish and excel.’
 Moreover, they praised how seriously we took our staff training and our focus on ‘getting it right in the classroom.’
 It is this which underpins our teacher trainee programme and we have vast experience of successfully training students in a range of different subjects; many who continue to work with us once qualified.

 You will apply to OPTA directly and have two interviews.
 We will invite you into our lead school for an interview and a short subject knowledge activity, as well as giving you the chance to tour our school and meet key staff.
-You will also have an interview with UCL Institute of Education staff who accredit this course for our School Direct programme.
+You will also have an interview with St Mary’s University who accredit our School Direct programme.

 You’ll need the right to study in the UK.
 You already have this if, for example, you: